top of page

 WHAT’S HAPPENING

-In recent years, the State of Utah has implemented aggressive predator management policies and practices intended to significantly reduce or, in some units, eliminate as many of the State’s mountain lions as possible.
-The State is trying to protect its mule deer population, as hunting is a significant contributor to the State’s annual recreational income that reached $9.5B in 2023.
-Primary supporters of these elimination efforts include mule deer and wild sheep conservation groups.
+In recent years, the State of Utah has implemented aggressive predator management policies and practices intended to significantly reduce the State’s mountain lion population.
+The State is trying to protect its mule deer, as hunting is a significant contributor to the State’s annual recreational income that reached $9.5B in 2023.
+Primary supporters of these culling efforts include mule deer and wild sheep conservation groups.

 1. 2020: HB 125 tasks the Division of Wildlife Resources to take immediate action under certain circumstances when a big game population is under the established herd size objective for a management unit (which is currently set at over 404K).
 This opened a significant portion of the State's mountain lions to unlimited, year-round hunting.
 Permits were still required in Predator Management units and hunters were still limited to two lions each.